prempreetbrar/Makerspace-Management-Portal/README.md

 Interested in learning more?
 Click [here](https://drive.google.com/file/d/166LxzKaVnde0scdmqk1s0WQN2wszqNO4/view?usp=sharing) to see a showcase of the entire website.

-Want to see some of the technical deatils and explanation of the code behind the project?
+Want to see some of the technical details and explanation of the code behind the project?
 Click [here](https://drive.google.com/file/d/1nT2A-kkFWXPrl19oSGhr4a-unjOmnsBV/view?usp=sharing)!

 ## Features